Etsy went live two months after being founded, made one million sales in its first two yearsRead more...

 Slack launched in February 2014 and then the company renamed itself to Slack Technologies in August 2014.
 In October 2014, the company raised $120 million which valued the company at $1.2 billion.
 The company has now raised a total of $790 million and is valued at over $5 billion.

-Slack has over 50,000 paying companies use Slack, 9 million weekly active users, and 43 companies from the Fortune 100.
+Over 50,000 paying companies now use Slack, which has nine million weekly active users, and 43 companies from the Fortune 100.

 Read more from our "When they were young" series